esper-io/console_docs/docs/learning-center/faq.md

 Step 2: You can check all the FAQs of this screen.
-Also, you can check the forums and discussions between the esper community.
+Also, you can check the forums and discussions between the Esper community.